 - Ability to sleep well

 - Easy ability to cough up any mucus

 In the yellow zone, or when you are having a bad day, it’s important to increase rescue and short acting nebulizer or inhaler (bronchodilator) to four times a day.
-Call your provider if your symptoms haven’t improved in 24 hours.
+Call your health care team, or nurse line at 1-800-549-3174, or your primary care provider.
 Yellow zone symptoms include: